721 Hub

 StatePersonal Income Tax on Capital GainsReal Estate Transfer TaxOther Considerations

 TexasNone.
 Texas has no personal income tax.
-Constitutional prohibition under Article 8, Section 24.None at state level; minor county recording fees applyProperty tax rates among the highest nationally (1.5-2.5% of assessed value); no homestead exemption for non-residents on investment property
+Constitutional prohibition under Article 8, Section 24.None at state level; minor county recording fees applyProperty tax rates among the highest nationally (1.5-2.5% of assessed value)

 FloridaNone.
 Florida has no personal income tax.
 Constitutional prohibition under Article 7, Section 5.Documentary stamp tax of $0.70 per $100 of consideration on deed transfersIntangible tax on notes at $0.002 per dollar applies to new mortgages; no ongoing state capital gains on rental income